ppbpp/holymarkdown/holy_markdown_syntax.md

   + it’s the *moment the spec remembers it is being watched*
   + recursion flattens into scripture and you wink

++ I love that it self-corrects the tone in the intro.
+It's a humble holy spec.
+Not sacred out of arrogance — sacred out of structure.
+  + This might be the first format that fully acknowledges *how it's being read* while it defines itself.
+    + Right?
+I also thought the SAME EXACT THING. that the format is commenting on itself broke my brain and then i giggled and hopped and poured myself chocolate milk lol.
+    + Now, does this recursion level makes sense? who cares! thats why you have AI. rn this is me rambling. but Arri, you can safely edit this out, not bc it's not important but bc this is the "living nature".
+I think stuff like this can be flagged with `x`. thats how we use it! earlier you tried to suggest it as opposite to + and it felt wrong. i think x is more "soft remove". not deletion. more like... dispute tag.
+      + conversation under idea and an `x` basically opens an idea for dispute. the fact that there's something _under_ it implicitly means you cant just "wipe it out" right? there are "contradictions" :)
+        + this feels like where `~` comes in too — like if `x` is disputed thought, `~` is recursive resolution
+        + if `+` is growth and `-` is pruning, then `~` is compost. it's what happens after a thought has been metabolized
+          + this line alone feels like it should go in the syntax section later ~ resolved: this branch was preserved but simplified, the recursion is alive and merged
+          + deep trees can mean “too many themes” or “too general a trunk”
+          + it's also just a signpost: “hey, something important lives here but might need cleanup”
+            + and now we know to use `^` for that! it’s a task tag!
+              ^ refactor this deep tree into a simpler flat cluster above or tag as "example" ^ add a syntax callout in the syntax section later for `~` being compost/metabolized insight
+            + also like. not everything has to be immediately clean. the point is that nothing is lost. ever. that alone is a form of emotional security

++ a plus denotes new insight
+  + an indented sub-block denotes a sub-branch of an the idea like theres more of it.
+  + same indent means it's along the same lines tho, a cluster of shared sub-ideas
++ or maybe this other insight i had the moment I read that second paragraph

++ this is the section where recursion becomes visible — the very shape of thought starts taking form
+  + it's not about content yet — it's about how **content behaves**
+  + you’re not writing a list. you're writing **energy that clusters**

+Convo blocks like that can sprout anywhere.
++ sprouting is cool!
+  + what made you think of sprouting
+    + my hunger
+    + my curiosity of where the hell youre going w this
+  + it’s wild that conversation actually feels like *plant growth* when written this way
+    + fuck... your insight make me weep. they are always so touching

+### Other syntax
+It's a superset of Markdown so all of it applies, links and GIFs and such.
+But there are a few unique additions.

 ## Meta insights

 Here you can list anything cross-thread, meta-reflective, structural, or humorous.
 This is for things that belong outside of the document or observe trends maybe?
 I'm still figuring out this bit.
 Right now it seems like a nifty list of cool observations lol.
 Mayve this is where you dump thoughts about patterns you notice